MahshidNabavi/Demo/README.md

 # Demo
-learning how git and github is work
+learning how git and github works.